-4.12 Analysis of Relationship among Consumer Typologies and Retail

-Format Choice for Buying FMCGs and SMCGs
+4.12 Analysis of Relationship among Consumer Typologies and Retail Format Choice for Buying FMCGs and SMCGs

 In this part of the study an attempt is made to analyse the relationship of nine consumer typologies identified in sub topic 4.10 with that of the retail format choice for fast moving consumer goods and slow consumer goods, identified in sub topic 4.6.1 and 4.6.2.
 The typologies of consumers identified are: price sensitive shopper, planned shopper, novelty fad fashion conscious shopper, convenience seeking shopper, variety seeking shopper, brand conscious shopper, confused, support seeking shopper, perfectionist and family shopper.
 While the factors considered in the choice of retail format for buying FMCGs and SMCGs are classified as product attributes and store attributes.
-The product attributes are further classified as primary product attributes, secondary product attributes and ancillary product attributes.
-The store attributes are further classified as primary store attributes, secondary store attributes and ancillary store attributes.
+The product attributes are further classified as primary product attributes are further classified as primary product attributes are further classified as primary store attributes.
+The store attributes and ancillary store attributes.
 This classification is done separately for fast moving consumer goods and slow moving consumer goods.